-To understand retinoblastoma, it helps to know something about the parts of the eye and how they work.
+To understand retinoblastoma, it helps to know about the parts of the eye and how they work.

 About the eye

 The retina is the inner layer of cells in the back of the eye.
-It is made up of specialized nerve cells that are sensitive to light.
+It is made up of special nerve cells that are sensitive to light.
 These light-sensing cells are connected to the brain by the optic nerve, which runs out the back of the eyeball.
 The pattern of light (image) that reaches the retina is sent through the optic nerve to an area of the brain called the visual cortex, allowing us to see.

 How does retinoblastoma develop?

 The eyes develop very early as babies grow in the womb.
 During the early stages of development, the eyes have cells called retinoblasts that divide into new cells and fill the retina.
-At a certain point, the cells stop dividing and develop into mature retinal cells.
+At a certain point, these cells stop dividing and develop into mature retinal cells.